Tabita99/Planet-Vegan/README.md

 page vice versa.
 If you log in with incorrect details, a message will flash telling you.
 When you're signing up if the username you've typed is already taken a message will flash informing you.

+### Profile Page
+When you log in, you're taken to your profile page and the profile stores any recipes that you've already created.
+However if you do not have any recipes, the profile page is empty and only show Username's Profile Title at the top.

+### Add Your Recipes Page
+This page allows you to upload your recipes on the site.
+There's a form to fill,  with text areas such as recipe name, description, method etc. When you've finished, you can upload the recipe.
+The recipe saved in your profile page

+### Edit and Delete Button
+The website allows you to delete and edit your the existing recipes you've created.
+When you go to your profile page or, Search your recipe there will be an edit and delete button on your recipe.